cogroid/b-roadmap/README.md

 * Support x64, i386 and armv7-a

+#### Atomize Kiosk

+* Make android app which includes Atomize IDE, Atomize Framework and Atomize Builder, and locks all other features of phone.

 #### Atomize OS

-* Customize Android OS which makes Atomize Framework and Atomize Builder as main elements
+* Customize Android OS which makes Atomize IDE, Atomize Framework and Atomize Builder as main elements

 ---
 [Head icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/head)